All Episodes

 So I think that the signs of a Cold War are present.

-There you have it.
+And there you have it.

-You know, some people are now saying, you know, we fooled ourselves that the Cold War never actually ended.
+You know, some people are now saying, Are you know, we fooled ourselves that the Cold War never actually ended.

 The wall came down and there were some democratic reforms in Russia, but then Putin showed up and the KGB started asserting itself.

-Larry King said, What's your overall reaction to what Gorbachev had to say?
+Larry King said, what's your overall reaction to what Gorbachev had to say?

-He said that uh you were the aggressor.
+He said that you were the aggressor.

-I'm not shocked to hear it from former KGB operatives like Vladimir Putin or his former defense minister, Sergei Ivanov.
+I'm not shocked to hear it from former KGB operatives like Vladimir Putin or his former defense minister Sergei Ivanov.

 Those people come from the Orwellian world where lying is just an instrument of communication.

-Well, you got Sakashvili now calling him uh KGB.
+You got Sakashvili now calling him KGB.

-Is it possible, folks, that Gorbachev always hated what happened when his Soviet Union went away and his presidency went away, and he likes what's happening now.
+Is it possible, folks, that Gorbachev always hated what happened when his Soviet Union went away and his presidency went away?

 They didn't want any part of it.

-That's just gonna provoke people.
+That's just going to provoke people.

 And then here comes the move into Georgia by the Russians and the KGB.